Jasbir96/full_stack_notes/React/Full Stack LLD_ React-5_ context API and it’s usecases.md

 ### Solving the Issue -> State Uplifting?
 -> We can store pageState to the App and send this as a prop to the Home.
-This is called Page Uplifting.
+This is called State Uplifting.

 Problem: if a component is removed from the UI
 Due to routing or any other reason.
 If we want to